dpogosov/yolo_kfm/README.md

 2) Run *darkflow/test_s2_m#.sh* to start prediction for the model *#*
 3) Run *darkflow/test_stg2/out/output_converter2.m* to convert predictions to CSV file.
 Note that the converter merges the previous stage *last.csv* file with the second stage predictions.
 You may run them sequentially, but the first stage result does not affect the second one. **Note** likelhoods fine tuning: gain 0.75, threshold 0.4
 4) Done!

+### Detection improvement
+You may improve the quality of detection by augmenting test images.
+1. Run the converter *auyolo_test2.m* in he folder with test images.
+Note by default it does rotation and flipping, but you can also do cropping and white noise adding.
+2. Follow the pipelines above, only use *output_converter2aug.m* for conversion predictions to CSV file